Skip to main content

 About

-D1AL-ogue is a single player casual puzzle game.
+D1AL-ogue is a single player casual puzzle game with anime, science fiction and erotic themes.
 It was developed by CherryPicker and was released on February 4, 2026.
-It received very positive reviews from players.
+It received overwhelmingly positive reviews from players.

 Become an android repair technician in a cyberpunk city where the sun never rises.
 Rotate the unique circular puzzle 'D1AL' and merge modules to fix their broken bodies and hearts.
 Your precise repair is the conversation starter.
 Turn the dial and listen to their stories.